elixir-cldr/cldr/README.md

 Configures a default locale of "en" (which is itself the `Cldr` default).
 Additional locales are configured with the `:locales` key.
 In this example, all locales starting with "fr-" will be configured along with Brazilian Portugues, English, Polish, Russian, Thai and Hebrew.

 If you are also using `Gettext` then you can tell `Cldr` to use that module to inform `Cldr` about which locales you wish to configure.
-By default `Cldr` will use the `full` dataset of Cldr.
+By default `Cldr` will use the `:full` dataset of Cldr.
 If you prefer you can configure the `:modern` set instead.

-For more configuration information see [the configuration guide](2_config,html)

 ## Formatting Numbers